GenesisFR/DS1TroubleshootingGuide/README.md

 1. Run dgVoodooCpl.exe, go to the General tab and select one of the Direct3D 12 entries from the Output API drop down list.
 2. Go to the DirectX tab, tick "Fast memory access" and hit OK.
 3. Decrease [shadow resolution](#increase-shadow-resolution) to 512 or lower.

-4. If you're using an AMD GPU, turn off [Radeon Anti-Lag](https://www.amd.com/en/support/kb/faq/dh-033#faq-Configuring-Radeon-Anti-Lag).
+Note: if you're using an AMD GPU, turn off [Radeon Anti-Lag](https://www.amd.com/en/support/kb/faq/dh-033#faq-Configuring-Radeon-Anti-Lag).

 ## Window is offscreen